Enormous Spiders the Size of Your Palm Are About To Invade the East Coast

 The species comes in yellow, blue, and red colors, and can grow to be the size of the palm of a human hand.
 The spider is venomous, and it gets its name from Jorōgumo, a ghostly creature from Japanese folklore that shape-shifts into a beautiful woman before killing its prey.
 (Unsettling, we know.)

-They could spread quite far: Scientists from the University of Georgia have found that they’ll likely make their way up the East Coast as early as May.
+In the United States, they’re largely concentrated in the southeast.
+They could spread quite far: Scientists from the University of Georgia have found that they’ll likely make their way up the East Coast in the near future.
 In Japan, which has a similar climate and roughly the same latitude as America, the critters live throughout the entire country.

 “It looks like the Joros could probably survive throughout most of the Eastern Seaboard here, which is pretty sobering,” said Andy Davis, author of a study at the university’s Odum School of Ecology.

-The Joro is related to the golden silk spider, which has remained contained to the southeast because of its inability to withstand cold weather.
-But the University of Georgia’s team found the Joro “has about double the metabolism of its relative, has a 77 percent higher heart rate, and can survive a brief freeze that kills off many of its cousins” — which means it can live in much more diverse conditions.
+The Joro is related to the golden silk spider, which has remained contained to the Southeast because of its inability to withstand cold weather.
+But the University of Georgia’s team found that the Joro “has about double the metabolism of its relative, has a 77 percent higher heart rate, and can survive a brief freeze that kills off many of its cousins” — which means it can live in much more diverse conditions.

 Even though the Joro is venomous, it’s mostly harmless to humans (and their pets).
 It only bites when it’s been cornered, and even when it does, its fangs are generally too small to break through our skin.